finos/open-source-readiness/docs/bok/Activities/Level-3/Surveillance.md

 **Tip:** One approach to keeping track of "firm business" projects is to maintain a GitHub fork of the project inside the firm's [GitHub Organisation](https://docs.github.com/en/get-started/learning-about-github/types-of-github-accounts#organization-accounts)

-In this case, **surveillance of GitHub activity is required** (see below).
+In this case, **surveillance of GitHub / GitLab activity is required** (see below).

 ## Approaches to Surveillance

 Broadly, surveillance needs to work like this:

-1. Build a list of all employee's GitHub IDs (see below).
+1. Build a list of all employee's GitHub/GitLab IDs (see below).
-2. Use GitHub APIs (or tools that make use of them) to track all contributions (as described above).
+2. Use GitHub/GitLab APIs (or tools that make use of them) to track all contributions (as described above).
 3. Then either record **in full**, or **per-project** based on the firm-business rules as with other [Regulated Communications](../../Regulations/Communication)

-## GitHub IDs
+## GitHub/GitLab IDs

 Opinion varies on the best way to approach this:

-### 1. Firm-specific & Personal GitHub IDs
+### 1. Firm-specific & Personal GitHub/GitLab IDs

-This is where the user has separate GitHub IDs for their own contributions and firm ones.
+This is where the user has separate IDs for their own contributions and firm ones.
 The user's firm email address is associated with one ID, whereas their personal address is associated with another.

 _In theory_ this allows the firm to segregate firm and non-firm business.
 However there are several problems with this approach: